mebobby2/auction_sniper/README.md

 Part IV

-Before that: make sure code is inline with github code, and then test it manually by starting up the app
+Before that: test it manually by starting up the app

-Done:
-The tests
-src/auctionsniper/ui
-src/auctionsniper/util
-src/auctionsniper/xmpp

-Auction
-AuctionEventListener
-AuctionHouse
-AuctionSniper
-Main
-SniperCollector
-SniperLauncher
-SniperListener
-SniperPortfolio
-SniperSnapshot
-SniperState
-UserRequestListener